 The lesson here is that there rarely are simple answers to time-sharing questions.
 No one factor, presumption, or event will dictate the outcome.
 Instead, a comprehensive review of the entire array of relevant facts is needed to make the final time-sharing decision.

-Call Us To Schedule A Free Initial Consultation
+Call Us To Schedule An Initial Consultation

-If you have any questions about time-sharing the care of your children, please call AAA Family Law at (407) 260-6001 and schedule a free thirty-minute initial consultation.
+If you have any questions about time-sharing the care of your children, please call AAA Family Law at (407) 260-6001 and schedule an initial consultation.
 I will listen to the family law issues that affect you, describe the plan of action to help you achieve your objectives and protect your rights to the fullest extent of the law.
 Than I will quote you a fixed retainer fee, not an hourly rate whose total payment is unpredictable.
 I look forward to meeting you.

 For more information on the retainer fees, included the ranges of these fees for each type of family law case, please click on Retainer Fees.